drogue-iot/rfcs/active/0017-edge-workload.md

 ## Alternatives

+### Don't align on Kubernetes

+Instead of aligning on Kubernetes, as workload distribution, we could find an alternative.

+We could directly reconcile workload to some edge orchestration API (e.g. ioFog, Kanto, ...).
+However, this would mean that all reconcilers (OPC UA, BLE, ...) would need to understand those APIs and semantics.
+The code of communicating with those APIs would be spread through the code of the reconcilers.
+Replacing that with an alternate implementation might become rather tricky.
+It also wouldn't allow for much "custom" or "addon" functionality by user applications.

+So instead, we could create our own deployment model, and reconcile this into e.g. Kubernetes or any other.
+Use case specific reconcilers (like the OPC UA connector) would reconcile into this model, instead of directly talking to some edge orchestration API.
+The downside of this approach is, that we would need to create and maintain or own deployment model.
+With our own semantics.
+Which, most likely, would just be a subset of all the others.
+That approach doesn't seem to bring a lot of benefit.

+Assuming that we will see more Kubernetes on the edge in the future, seems to be more reasonable to focus on Kubernetes as the deployment model.
+Let use case specific workload reconcile into the Kubernetes models, and just synchronise the Kubernetes resources down to the edge.
+By using an existing edge orchestration layer, based on Kubernetes.

+We probably target [OCM](https://open-cluster-management.io/) as a first Kubernetes target.
+However, whoever wants to implement a different target, could simply create a new Kubernetes reconciler and re-use all the use case specific edge workload reconcilers.

+Assuming someone would like to implement a non-Kubernetes based approach.
+This would still be possible, but require to re-implement the use case specific reconcilers too.
+If there is a benefit in that, then there is a way.

 ### Directly write Kubernetes workload

 Instead of rendering Kubernetes workload and then actually writing Kubernetes resources in a second step, we would